Debbie Mieszala, CG®

 I’ve lent it several times, but my book’s lending days are over.
 It takes a long time for it to come back home.
 The Girls Who Went Away is powerful enough to linger with its readers.

-Posted in Adoption, Books
+Posted in Adoption, Books, Uncategorized

 Tagged Birth Mothers, Books, Post-Adoption Research, Womens Studies